marioal9806/alien_invasion/README.md

 - [License](https://github.com/marioal9806/alien_invasion/new/master?readme=1#license)

 ---
-### Installation:
+### Installation (**Windows 10 only**):
 The game package is built using the PyInstaller module, this allows users to have a self-contained executable game.
 Easy to use, easy to distribute!
 Currently the two available **distribution bundles** are the following:
 #### Single File Executable:
-  Inside the repository of the project, go to the following directory: `single_file/dist` and download the executable file.
+  Inside the repository of the project, go to the following directory: `single_file/dist` and download the executable file, or click [here](https://github.com/marioal9806/alien_invasion/blob/master/single_file/dist/alien_invasion.exe?raw=true).
   Once you have it on your computer, just double click it!

 #### Single Folder Distribution:
-  Inside the repository of the project, go to the following directory: `single_folder/dist` and download the directory called *alien_invasion*.
+  Inside the repository of the project, go to the following directory: `single_folder/dist` and download the zip file containing the required directory called *alien_invasion*, or click [here](https://github.com/marioal9806/alien_invasion/blob/master/single_folder/dist/alien_invasion.zip?raw=true).
   Once you have it on your computer, find the *alien_invasion.exe* file and double click it!

 ---